Introduction

 Evaluation and Review

-• Evaluate the patient's condition and response to the care plan.
-Assess the patient's vital signs, symptoms, pain level, comfort level, and functional status.
-Ask the patient and family how they are coping and feeling, and if they have any questions or concerns.
-Review the care plan and the medications, and check if they are effective, appropriate, and consistent with the patient's goals and values.
+- Evaluate the patient’s condition and response to the care plan.
+Assess the patient’s vital signs, symptoms, pain, comfort, and functional status.
+Ask the patient and family how they cope and feel and if they have any questions or concerns.
+Review the care plan and the medications, and check if they are effective, appropriate, and consistent with the patient’s goals and values.

-• Review the hospice process, roles, and responsibilities.
-Remind the patient and family about the hospice philosophy and goals of care, and the difference between curative and palliative care.
-Review the roles and responsibilities of the hospice team and the family, and the frequency and schedule of visits.
-Review the contact information for emergencies and routine matters, and the procedures for reporting changes or problems.
+- Review the hospice process, roles, and responsibilities.
+Remind the patient and family about the hospice philosophy, goals of care, and the difference between curative and palliative care.
+Review the roles and responsibilities of the hospice team and the family and the frequency and schedule of visits.
+Review the contact information for emergencies and routine matters and the procedures for reporting changes or problems.

-• Review the symptom management and pain control strategies.
-Remind the patient and family about the common symptoms and their causes, effects, and treatments.
-Review the tips and strategies to prevent, reduce, or cope with these symptoms, such as positioning, relaxation, distraction, and dietary modifications.
-Review the purpose and benefits of comfort medications, and how to use, store, and dispose of them safely and appropriately.
+- Review the symptom management and pain control strategies.
+Remind the patient and family about common symptoms, their causes, effects, and treatments.
+Review the tips and techniques to prevent, reduce, or cope with these symptoms, such as positioning, relaxation, distraction, and dietary modifications.
+Review the purpose and benefits of comfort medications and how to use, store, and dispose of them safely and appropriately.
 Review the principles and methods of symptom management and pain control, such as using a pain scale, reporting changes, and applying non-pharmacological interventions.

 Issues and Concerns

-• Address any issues or concerns that may have arisen since the admission visit.
+- Address any issues or concerns that may have arisen since the admission visit.
 Ask the patient and family if they have encountered any difficulties, challenges, or problems with the care plan, the medications, the equipment, or the hospice team.
 Listen to their feedback and suggestions and offer solutions and alternatives.
-Adjust the care plan and the medications as needed, and coordinate with other members of the hospice team to resolve any issues or concerns.
+Adjust the care plan and the medicines as needed, and coordinate with other hospice team members to resolve any issues or concerns.

-• Address any spiritual or existential issues.
+- Address any spiritual or existential issues.
 Some patients and families may face spiritual or existential issues, such as questioning the meaning of life, the purpose of suffering, or the existence of God.
-Respect the patient's and family's beliefs and values, and do not impose your views or opinions.
-Provide spiritual support and guidance, and refer them to a , a clergy, or a counselor if they wish.
-Help them find sources of hope, peace, and comfort, such as , prayer, meditation, or nature.
+Respect the patient’s and family’s beliefs and values, and do not impose your views or opinions.
+Provide spiritual support and guidance, and refer them to a chaplain, a clergy, or a counselor if they wish.
+Help them find sources of hope, peace, and comfort, such as faith, prayer, meditation, or nature.

 Education and Support

-• Educate the patient and family about the stages and signs of the dying process.
-Explain the physical, emotional, and spiritual changes that may occur as the patient approaches the end of life, and how to recognize and respond to them.
-Explain the signs of imminent death, such as changes in breathing, circulation, consciousness, and skin color.
-Explain what to do and who to call when death occurs, and what to expect after death, such as the legal and funeral arrangements.
+- Educate the patient and family about the stages and signs of the dying process.
+Explain the physical, emotional, and spiritual changes that may occur as the patient approaches the end of life and how to recognize and respond to them.
+Explain the signs of imminent death, such as breathing, circulation, consciousness, and skin color changes.
+Explain what to do, who to call when death occurs, and what to expect after death, such as the legal and funeral arrangements.

-• Educate the patient and family about advance care planning and end-of-life care options.
-Explain the importance and benefits of advance care planning, which is the process of making decisions about the type of care and treatment the patient wants or does not want at the end of life.
+- Educate the patient and family about advance care planning and end-of-life care options.
+Explain the importance and benefits of advance care planning, which is making decisions about the type of care and treatment the patient wants or does not want at the end of life.
 Explain the different types of advance directives, such as living wills, health care proxies, and do-not-resuscitate orders.
 Explain the different end-of-life care options, such as hospice, palliative care, and comfort care.
-Help the patient and family complete and document
+Help the patient and family complete and document.

 Medication Management

-• Review all medications explaining which medications are paid for by hospice and which ones will be the family and patient's responsibility.
-Hospice covers the cost of medications that are related to the terminal illness and the palliation of symptoms.
-The patient and family are responsible for the cost of medications that are unrelated to the terminal illness or are for curative purposes.
+- Review all medications, explaining which are paid for by hospice and which are the family and patient’s responsibility.
+Hospice covers the cost of medications related to the terminal illness and the palliation of symptoms.
+The patient and family are responsible for the cost of medications unrelated to the terminal illness or for curative purposes.

-• Review the medication regimen and ensure the family's understanding.
-Explain the purpose, dosage, route, frequency, and side effects of each medication.
+- Review the medication regimen and ensure the family’s understanding.
+Explain each medication’s purpose, dosage, route, frequency, and side effects.
 Demonstrate how to administer the medications correctly and safely.
-Use teach-back methods to verify the family's comprehension and competence.
+Use teach-back methods to verify the family’s comprehension and competence.

-• Review all comfort medications including indications for use, frequency they can be given, and the importance of journaling any use of PRN medications.
-Comfort medications are medications that are given as needed, rather than on a fixed schedule.
+- Review all comfort medications, including indications for use, the frequency they can be given, and the importance of journaling any use of PRN medications.
+Comfort medications are given as needed rather than on a fixed schedule.
 They are usually used to treat breakthrough pain or other acute symptoms not controlled by regular medications.
 Review the signs and triggers of these symptoms, how to measure and administer the comfort medications, and how to monitor and document the effects and side effects of the medications.

 Visit Frequencies

-• Review how often scheduled visits occur.
-Explain that the frequency of visits depends on the patient's needs and preferences and may change over time.
-The hospice team will coordinate with the patient and family to determine the optimal visit schedule.
-The hospice team includes the case manager, the physician, the nurse, the social worker, the , the , and the bereavement counselor.
+- Review how often scheduled visits occur.
+Explain that the frequency of visits depends on the patient’s needs and preferences and may change over time.
+The hospice team, which includes the case manager, physician, nurse, social worker, chaplain, volunteer, and bereavement counselor, will coordinate with the patient and family to determine the optimal visit schedule.

-• Access time preferences while maintaining a “no promises” to being able to meet them if doing so will create problems for other patients as well as yourself.
-Ask the patient and family about their preferred times for visits and try to accommodate them as much as possible.
-However, do not make promises that you cannot keep, as this may lead to disappointment and frustration.
-Explain that there may be unforeseen circumstances that may affect the visit schedule, such as emergencies, weather, traffic, or staff availability.
+- Access time preferences while maintaining a “no promises” to being able to meet them if doing so will create problems for other patients as well as yourself.
+Ask the patient and family about their preferred visit times and try to accommodate them as much as possible.
+However, do not make promises you cannot keep, which may lead to disappointment and frustration.
+Explain that unforeseen circumstances, such as emergencies, weather, traffic, or staff availability, may affect the visit schedule.

 How to Access 24-hour Support

-• Remind them of the 's main number(s) and when to call for assistance.
-Provide the patient and family with the 's contact information and instruct them to call the main number for any questions, concerns, or problems.
-Explain that the hospice agency has a 24-hour support system, and that there is always someone available to answer their calls and help them.
+- Remind them of the hospice agency’s main number(s) and when to call for assistance.
+Provide the patient and family with the hospice agency’s contact information and instruct them to call the main number for any questions, concerns, or problems.
+Explain that the hospice agency has a 24-hour support system and always has someone available to answer their calls and help them.

-• Reinforce education in symptom management methods based on the most pressing or foreseeable issues so they are comfortable trying those prior to calling for help.
+- Reinforce education in symptom management methods based on the most pressing or foreseeable issues so they are comfortable trying those before calling for help.
 Review the common symptoms and their causes, effects, and treatments.
 Review the tips and strategies to prevent, reduce, or cope with these symptoms, such as positioning, relaxation, distraction, and dietary modifications.
 Review the comfort medications and how to use them effectively.
-Encourage the patient and family to try these methods first before calling for help unless the symptom is severe or life-threatening.
+Encourage the patient and family to try these methods before calling for help unless the symptom is severe or life-threatening.

 Keeping Track of Changes in Condition

-• Educate on the importance of for changes in condition as well as giving PRN medications.
-Explain that keeping a journal of the patient's condition and medication use helps monitor the patient's progress and adjust the care plan.
+- Educate caregivers on the importance of journaling for changes in condition and giving PRN medications.
+Explain that keeping a journal of the patient’s condition and medication use helps monitor the patient’s progress and adjust the care plan.
 The journal should include the date, time, symptom, medication, dose, route, effect, and side effect.
-The journal should also include any changes in the patient's physical, emotional, or spiritual status, such as appetite, mood, energy, sleep, or communication.
+The journal should also include changes in the patient’s physical, emotional, or spiritual status, such as appetite, mood, energy, sleep, or communication.

-• Provide the patient and family with a journal template or a sample journal entry.
-Show them how to fill out the journal accurately and completely.
+- Provide the patient and family with a journal template or a sample journal entry.
+Show them how to fill out the journal wholly and accurately.
 Explain that the journal is a valuable tool for communication and documentation and that they should share it with the hospice team during the visits.

 Communication Skills

-• Provide tips for effective communication between the patient, family, and healthcare team.
-Explain that communication is vital for ensuring the quality and safety of care, as well as the satisfaction and well-being of the patient and family.
+- Provide tips for effective communication between the patient, family, and healthcare team.
+Explain that communication is vital for ensuring the quality and safety of care and the patient’s and family’s satisfaction and well-being.
 Provide the following tips for effective communication:

-• Be honest and realistic.
-Do not hide or exaggerate information, and do not make false promises or expectations.
+- Be honest and realistic.
+Do not hide or exaggerate information or make false promises or expectations.

-• Be assertive and proactive.
-Express your needs, feelings, and preferences, and ask for help or clarification when needed.
+- Be assertive and proactive.
+Express your needs, feelings, and preferences, and ask for help or clarification.

-• Encourage asking questions and seeking clarification.
-Explain that asking questions and seeking clarification is not a sign of weakness or ignorance, but a sign of curiosity and interest.
+- Encourage asking questions and seeking clarification.
+Explain that asking questions and seeking clarification is not a sign of weakness or ignorance but curiosity and interest.
 Encourage the patient and family to ask questions and seek clarification whenever they have doubts, concerns, or confusion.
 Provide examples of questions and clarifications that they can ask, such as:

 Advance Care Planning

-• Discuss advance directives, living wills, and medical power of attorney.
-Explain that advance care planning is the process of making decisions about the type of care and treatment the patient wants or does not want at the end of life.
-Explain that advance directives are legal documents that state the patient's wishes and preferences for end-of-life care.
-Explain that a living will is a document that specifies the patient's choices for life-sustaining treatments, such as CPR, ventilator, feeding tube, or dialysis.
+- Discuss advance directives, living wills, and medical power of attorney.
+Explain that advance care planning decides the type of care and treatment the patient wants or does not want at the end of life.
+Explain that advance directives are legal documents that state the patient’s wishes and preferences for end-of-life care.
+Explain that a living will is a document that specifies the patient’s choices for life-sustaining treatments, such as CPR, ventilator, feeding tube, or dialysis.
 Explain that a medical power of attorney is a document that appoints a person to make health care decisions for the patient if the patient becomes unable to do so.

-• Help the patient complete and document their advance directives.
+- Help the patient complete and document their advance directives.
 Provide the patient with the appropriate forms and instructions for completing their advance directives.
 Assist the patient in filling out the forms and signing them.
-Witness and verify the patient's signature and capacity.
-Advise the patient to share their advance directives with their family, health care proxy, and health care providers.
-Store a copy of the advance directives in the patient's medical record and in a visible and accessible place in the patient's home.
+Witness and verify the patient’s signature and capacity.
+Advise the patient to share their advance directives with their family, health care proxy, and providers.
+Store a copy of the advance directives in the patient’s medical record and a visible and accessible place in the patient’s home.

 Psychosocial Support

-• Offer resources for counseling, support groups, and .
-Explain that counseling, support groups, and are available to help the patient and family deal with the emotional and psychological aspects of end-of-life care.
+- Offer resources for counseling, support groups, and bereavement services.
+Explain that counseling, support groups, and bereavement services are available to help the patient and family deal with end-of-life care’s emotional and psychological aspects.
 Explain that counseling can provide individual or family therapy, crisis intervention, or grief counseling.
 Explain that support groups can provide peer support, education, or social activities.
 Explain that bereavement services can provide follow-up care, memorial services, or referrals.
 Provide the patient and family with contact information and details of these resources and encourage them to use them as needed.

-• This is a good time to connect them with the hospice psychosocial team.
+- This is an excellent time to connect them with the hospice psychosocial team.

 Conclusion

-As a hospice nurse, you have the privilege and responsibility of caring for patients and families during one of the most difficult and sacred times of their lives.
-Your educational visits during admission and post-admission are crucial for establishing trust, rapport, and understanding with them.
-During these visits, you can cover a variety of topics that are relevant and important for their care, such as medication management, visit frequencies, 24-hour support, changes of condition, communication skills, advance care planning, and psychosocial support.
-By providing clear, concise, and empathic education, you can help them cope with the physical, emotional, and spiritual challenges of end-of-life care.
+As a hospice nurse, you are responsible for caring for patients and families during one of their lives most challenging and sacred times.
+Educational visits during and after admission are crucial for establishing trust, rapport, and understanding with them.
+During these visits, you can cover various relevant and essential topics for their care, such as medication management, visit frequencies, 24-hour support, changes in condition, communication skills, advanced care planning, and psychosocial support.
+By providing clear, concise, and empathic education, you can help them cope with end-of-life care’s physical, emotional, and spiritual challenges.
 You can also empower them to make informed decisions, express their preferences, and achieve their goals.
 By doing so, you can enhance the quality and dignity of their hospice journey.

 Resources